ml-energy/zeus/examples/research_reproducibility/zeus_nsdi23/README.md

 ### Dependencies

-1. Install `zeus` following [Installing and Building](https://ml.energy/zeus/getting_started/installing_and_building/).
+Install `zeus` following [Installing and Building](https://ml.energy/zeus/getting_started).
 The power monitor is not needed.

-All dependencies are already installed you're using our Docker image (see [Environment setup](https://ml.energy/zeus/getting_started/environment/)).
+All dependencies are already installed you're using our Docker image (`mlenergy/zeus:latest`).

 ### Example command